Timamousavi/timamousavi/README.md

 ## About Me

-Researcher interested in the intersection of **AI** and **Finance** 📊, with a focus on market sentiment analysis and behavioral finance.
+Researcher interested in the intersection of **AI** and **Finance** 📊, with a focus on behavioral finance market and sentiment analysis.
 - **Behavioral Finance & Market Analysis** 📈
   - Sentiment analysis in financial markets
   - Investor behavior modeling